SandraOzioma/SQL-Project/README.md

 ## Results
 Identify the month with the highest number of orders as July 2017.
-Additionally, determine the city and country that generated the highest revenue, along with the top-selling products. with the information avaliable, I can infer that USA had the highest reveune compare to other countries
+Additionally, determine the city and country that generated the highest revenue, along with the top-selling products. with the information available, I can infer that USA had the highest revenue compared to other countries

 ## Challenges
 The available information did not provide explicit details about the data sources or the primary tables serving as the source of truth.
 Further clarity on the underlying data tables is necessary for a comprehensive analysis.

 ## Future Goals
-To normalise the tables using the INF, To remove all repeating data
+1, To normalise the tables using the INF, to remove all repeating data.
-More data cleaning
+2, More data cleaning.
-Identify more outliers
+3, Identify more outliers.
-More interaction with the business to understand the source of truth;
+4, More interaction with the business to understand the source of truth.